capstanlqc/omegat-guides/docs/_includes/omt61-inst-setup.md

 <!-- Check the [¶ How to uninstall apps on Windows 10](#how-to-uninstall-apps-on-windows-10) section below if you're not sure how to proceed. -->

-!!! tip
-    If OmegaT 6.1.0 is already installed in your machine, you may skip this section and go straight to the [1.3.
+> If OmegaT 6.1.0 is already installed in your machine, you may skip this section and go straight to the [1.3.
 Install the customization files](#13-install-the-customization-files) section below to proceed with the customization.

 ### 1.1.
 Download installer

 Please download the OmegaT 6.1 installer from [here](https://nextcloud.capstan.be/index.php/s/8o4njsQszczNG7F).

-!!! info
-    You must have a 64-bit machine to install this version of OmegaT.
+> You must have a 64-bit machine to install this version of OmegaT.
 If that's not the case, please get in touch with our Helpdesk. <!-- Check the [¶ 64bit or 32bit machine?](#64bit-or-32bit-machine) section below if you're not sure how to check whether you have a 64-bit or 32-bit machine. -->

 It's a safe download, even if your browser might not trust the file.